Permutation groups, partition lattices and block structures

 \begin{proof} For (a), we note that, since $p$ is minimal, suppressing the $p$th coordinate of every tuple in $\Omega$ gives the generalised wreath product of the remaining groups indexed by the elements different from $p$.

 Part (b) is proved using the definition of a generalised wreath product.
-The equivalence relation is defined as follows: for parts $\mu$ and $\sigma$ of $\Pi$, $\mu \sim \sigma$ if and only if $\mu$ and $\sigma$ lie in the same part of $\Pi\vee \Phi$ for all partitions $\Phi$ of the poset block structure defined by $M$ which are incomparable to~$\Pi$.
+The equivalence relation is defined as follows: for parts $P$ and $Q$ of $\Pi$, $P\sim Q$ if and only if $P$ and $Q$ lie in the same part of $\Pi\vee \Phi$ for all partitions $\Phi$ of the poset block structure defined by $M$ which are incomparable to~$\Pi$.

 First note that since $N$ fixes the parts of $\Pi$, it must also fix the parts of every partition lying above $\Pi$.
 Therefore, only parts of partitions incomparable to $\Pi$ can be moved by $N$.
 Now let $\Phi$ denote a partition incomparable to $\Pi$.
 Note that since $\Pi\preccurlyeq \Pi\vee \Phi$, the parts of $\Phi$ contained in the same part of $\Pi\vee \Phi$ can only be permuted amongst themselves by $N$.
-Hence, if $h\in N$ simultaneously acts in the same way on two parts, say $\mu, \sigma$ of $\Pi$, then those two parts must be contained in the same part of $\Pi\vee \Phi$ for every partition $\Phi$ incomparable to $\Pi$.
+Hence, if the actions of $h\in N$ on two parts of $\Pi$ are equivalent, then those two parts must be contained in the same part of $\Pi\vee \Phi$ for every partition $\Phi$ of $\Omega$ incomparable to $\Pi$.